andoeme/datascience/README.md

 [5 - Reading Data From APIs With Python](https://andoeme.github.io/datascience/5_reading_data_from_apis_with_python.py) Further Scraping using JSOn and XML data using APIs.
 Writing to CSV files as well.

-**There are 9 more chapters in this couse and I'll upload them as soon as I complete the tasks.
+**There are 8 more chapters in this course and I'll upload them as soon as I complete the tasks.
 I'm looking forward to working with Pandas.**